ReinhardFrie/partnersizingworkshop/datacollection/rvtools-lab1/rvtools-lab1.rst

 ----------------------------
-Lab - Analyzing RVTools Data
+Lab - Cluster Information Table
 ----------------------------

 Download the :download:`example RVTools output file <SizingWorkshop-RVTools.xlsx>` to use for this lab exercise.